EGAlberts/pyews/README.md

 # py-ews
 Interacts with the REST interface of the Emergent Web Server (projectdana.com) to allow interaction with python code.
+The EWS can be installed via Docker, instructions can be found at https://github.com/robertovrf/emergent_web_server

 # Installation
 Built version can be found in the dist/ directory.
 You can install this using pip install dist/&lt;filename>